 Buzzfeed released an article of Rebecca Sereda interview, a silver medalist of the 2014 Olympics, on her perspective of Rhythmic Gymnastics.

-Her perspective of Rhythmic Gymnastics is explained by how it may be misunderstood or percieved incorrectly to be questioned as a sport.
-It isn’t a sport of frolicking or just women having dance routines.
+Her perspective of Rhythmic Gymnastics is explained by how it may be misunderstood or perceived incorrectly to be questioned as a sport.
+It isn?t a sport of frolicking or just women having dance routines.
 Top competitors of the sport perform with techniques, timing and challenging executions with each equipment.
 To elaborate or give a better example, here is a video compilation of a few great performers in rhythmic gymnastics.

-Awards of the Year!
+WE HAVE TWO Awards of the Year!

 ATHLETE OF THE YEAR

 The video below is a bit of a sample to the dedication and difficulty in the sport of Rhythmic Gymnastics.

 The sport is far from being a joke (let me emphasize the distance?
 FAAAAAAAAAAAAR) or dared to be stated as ?an easy sport?.
 If you read Rebecca?s interview, her challenge is the 6meter ribbon.
 Making it elegant without flaw or mistake to make knots.